 Day trip to Wanaka

 Wanaka is a tiny, gorgeous town surrounded by the Southern Alps.
 As an adventure lover’s paradise, there are tons of fun things to do in Wanaka.
-From mountain carting down the very steep Cardrona mountain to jet boating the longest river in New Zealand – I can assure you, you won’t get bored in Wanaka.
+From mountain quadding down the very steep Mount Cardrona to jet boating the longest river on the South Island – I can assure you, that you won’t get bored in Wanaka.

-One of the most famous hikes in New Zealand is located right here in Wanaka – Roys Peak!
-Not for the faint-hearted, this hike has easily the most stunning viewpoint in all of New Zealand near its summit.
-Roy’s Peak Track is a favorite with Instagram-lovers due to the phenomenal view of the Southern Alps from the famous viewpoint.
-It is a 16-kilometer (10 miles) trek that takes around 7 hours to complete.
+One of the most famous hikes in New Zealand is located right here in Wanaka – Roy’s Peak!
+Not for the faint-hearted, this hike has easily the most stunning views in all of New Zealand near its summit.
+Roy’s Peak Track is a favorite with Instagram lovers due to the phenomenal view of the Southern Alps from the famous viewpoint.
+It is a 16-kilometer (10-mile) trek that takes around 7 hours to complete.
 The hike itself is mostly uphill with the odd viewpoint along the way, but for the majority of the hike, there isn’t a whole lot to see.

-One of the quirkier must-do activities in Wanaka is to snap some photos of #ThatWanakaTree, a tree so famous it has its own hashtag.
+One of the quirkier must-do activities in Wanaka is to snap some photos of #ThatWanakaTree, a tree so famous it has its own hashtag and Instagram page.
 This lone willow tree is the most photographed tree in New Zealand, it is easily reachable from town, just follow the lake’s edge to the left.

 For the kids, there’s Puzzling World just outside of town which is filled with the weird and wonderful – including a maze, an illusion room, and some wacky buildings!